jjungo/solhsm-core/README.md

     ├── server.cert
     └── server.cert_secret

+On the client side, [solhsm-engine](https://github.com/jjungo/solhsm-engine) you can either build your Docker images with the Dockerfile or place certificates in appropriate directories (read the solhsm-engine doc).

+Run hsm-core:

+    /etc/init.d/hsm-core start

 Uninstall
 ---------
-Uninstall but keep cert and database:
+Uninstall but keep certificates and database:

     sudo make uninstall

 Full uninstall

     sudo make fulluninstall